 Can I Use a Household Iron with Infusible Ink, or Is an EasyPress Required?

 Household irons do not get hot enough for Cricut Infusible Ink, which needs at least 390°-400°F (205°C).
-Your best bet is to use a Cricut EasyPress 2, which goes as high as 400°F, a heat press, or a first-generation Cricut EasyPress (though you’ll need to press for a much longer time, like 4 minutes, and the colors may not be as vibrant AND it won’t work with coasters).
+Your best bet is to use a Cricut EasyPress 2 or 3, which goes as high as 400°F, a heat press, or a first-generation Cricut EasyPress (though you’ll need to press for a much longer time, like 4 minutes, and the colors may not be as vibrant AND it won’t work with coasters).
 Check out the Cricut Heat Guide for more specific details!

 Here are the results of MY test with the Cricut EasyPress 2 (left) and Original EasyPress (right):